jmparlett/JET/jetReadme.txt

 		a newline at the end of each file row. if file buf is empty then "~\r\n" will be written in th e place of empty rows.

-		line to long: attempt to split and advance the count until whole line is written.
-Break if reached max rows.
+		line to long: if x is at an off screen position start drawing at a (colc * x//colc)

 file buffer: contains all lines of file and is what will actually be edited.
 Upon saving filebuffer should be
 	     written to file.